-Paper 1 - Listening: 25% of total mark

-• Candidates listen to a number of recordings and answer questions testing comprehension

-Paper 2 - Reading: 25% of total mark

-• Candidates read a number of texts and answer questions testing comprehension

-Paper 3 - Speaking: 25% of total mark

-Candidates complete two role plays, a topic presentation/conversation and a general conversation

-Paper 4 - Writing: 25% of total mark

-• Candidates respond in the target language to three tasks

-JAPANESE LANGUAGE
+- Paper 1 Listening: 25% of total mark - Candidates listen to a number of recordings and answer questions testing comprehension - Paper 2 Reading: 25% of total mark - Candidates read a number of texts and answer questions testing comprehension - Paper 3 Speaking: 25% of total mark - Candidates complete two role plays, a topic presentation/conversation and a general conversation - Paper 4 Writing: 25% of total mark - o Candidates respond in the target language to three tasks

+Japanese Language

+Edexcel IGCSE (1JA0)/A Level (9JA0)

 This language path is designed for students who have formally learnt Japanese before, as they are expected to speak, read and write in Japanese.
-Japanese is spoken at home and/or the student should bring a strong background (e.g. lived or studied in Japan).
-Admission is subject to level test and dependent on numbers.
+In general, this means that Japanese is spoken at home and/or the student brings a strong language background (e.g. they have previously lived or studied in Japan).
+Admission is subject to level test and dependent on student numbers.
+Japanese language students will be guided to one of these target exams: